trentmilton/trentmilton-site-jekyll/_posts/2014-08-13-verify-app-store-binary-before-release.md

 title: Verify App Store Binary Before Release
 published: true
 categories: []
-tags: [app store, binary, release, osx, installer, package]
+tags: [app-store, binary, release, osx, installer, package]
 ---

 It may be worth testing that your Mac App Store binary will actually install before submitting it for a 10+ day turnaround for review.